Leptospirosis: Transmission

-The bacteria can be found in ponds, rivers, puddles, sewers, agricultural fields and moist soil.
+The survival of Leptospira bacteria is influenced by environmental factors, with transmission dynamics affected by climate change, extreme weather events, urbanisation, and interactions between human and animal populations.
+The bacteria thrive in warm and humid climates due to their preference for environments that maintain high moisture content and optimal temperatures for metabolic activity and motility.
+The bacteria can be found in ponds, rivers, puddles, sewers, agricultural fields, and moist soil.
 Pathogenic Leptospira have been found in the form of aquatic biofilms, which may aid survival in the environment.

 The number of cases of leptospirosis is directly related to the amount of rainfall, making the disease seasonal in temperate climates and year-round in tropical climates.
 The risk of contracting leptospirosis depends upon the risk of disease carriage in the community and the frequency of exposure.
 In rural areas, farming and animal husbandry are the major risk factors for contracting leptospirosis.
 Poor housing and inadequate sanitation also increase the risk of infection.
-In tropical and semi-tropical areas, the disease often becomes widespread after heavy rains or after flooding.
+In tropical and subtropical areas, the disease often becomes widespread after heavy rains or after flooding.

-Leptospira are found mostly in mammals.
-However, reptiles and cold-blooded animals such as frogs, snakes, turtles, and toads have been shown to have the infection.
-Whether there are reservoirs of human infection is unknown.
-Rats, mice, and moles are important primary hosts, but other mammals including dogs, deer, rabbits, hedgehogs, cows, sheep, swine, raccoons, opossums, and skunks can also carry the disease.
+Leptospira bacteria are found mostly in mammals, but cold-blooded animals such as frogs, snakes, turtles, and toads have been shown to have the infection.
+Whether reservoirs of human infection exist is unknown.
+Rats, mice, and moles are important primary hosts, but other mammals, including dogs, deer, rabbits, hedgehogs, cattle, sheep, swine, raccoons, opossums, and skunks can also carry the disease.
 In Africa, a number of wildlife hosts have been identified as carriers, including the banded mongoose, Egyptian fox, Rusa deer, and shrews.
-There are various mechanisms whereby animals can infect each other.
+Various mechanisms are known whereby animals can infect each other.
 Dogs may lick the urine of an infected animal off the grass or soil, or drink from an infected puddle.
 House-bound domestic dogs have contracted leptospirosis, apparently from licking the urine of infected mice in the house.
-Leptospirosis can also be transmitted via the semen of infected animals.
-The duration of bacteria being consistently present in animal urine may persist for years.
+Leptospirosis can also be transmitted by the semen of infected animals.
+Bacteria can be consistently present in animal urine and may persist for years.